Blog As Podcast

 - They make it in spite of all the challenges around them.
 Favorable situations are not that they draw inspiration from.

 Authenticity is the key to successful start-ups.
 The founders believe in their passion and have a clear action plan with the power of knowledge & competence that stimulates a feeling of trust and confidence in the sponsors and customers.
-Far too many fail because of lack of “Authenticity.’
+Far too many fail because of a lack of “Authenticity.’
 Ethics is the eternal driver of trust in business.

 So when is the right time to get into the game of entrepreneurship?
 Is financial security essential before venturing out?
 You will need three years of cash flow to sustain your journey in the initial phase of the startup.
 This is the manifestation and incubation period where you will need to survive through “grit and stickiness.”
 You will have to cut your quality of life.
-One can also look at an option of part-time entrepreneurship till the venture stabilizes, but I am not too impressed with the idea because here the procrastination and quitting the game always is an option.
+One can also look at the option of part-time entrepreneurship till the venture stabilizes, but I am not too impressed with the idea because here the procrastination and quitting the game always is an option.
 Unless there is full focus and energy concentration, a start-up will never succeed.
 It needs nerves of steel and intense effort to make any start-up successful.

 So what sows the seed of a successful start-up?
 A passion to peruse an idea that one is obsessed with against all the odds & risks with ultimate patience.
 Any idea can be made successful if it is powered by our conviction.
 It is a self-fulfilling prophecy.
 Start-ups are surely not for the “faint-hearted.”